Why Doctors Recommend Oxygen for Seniors: A Safety Guide for Families

 - Mental confusion

-Medicare coverage requires specific medical criteria.
-Patients must show oxygen saturation levels at or below 88% or PaO2 of 55 mmHg or less.
-Some patients with slightly higher readings (SpO2 ≤89% or PaO2 56–59 mmHg) qualify when showing:
+Medicare covers oxygen therapy when oxygen saturation levels drop to 88% or lower (PaO2 of 55 mmHg or less).
+Some patients with slightly higher readings (SpO2 ≤89% or PaO2 56–59 mmHg) qualify if they have heart failure with swelling, pulmonary hypertension, or a high red blood cell count.

-Doctors prescribe target oxygen ranges based on patient conditions.
-Most patients aim for 94-98% saturation, while those at risk for hypercapnic respiratory failure maintain 88-92% levels.
-Studies demonstrate proper oxygen therapy reduces hospital stays and increases patient survival rates.
+- Doctors set oxygen targets based on the patient's condition.
+Most aim for 94-98% saturation, while patients at risk for hypercapnic respiratory failure maintain 88-92% levels.
+Regular monitoring with a pulse oximeter helps track oxygen levels and prevents complications.

 Comparing oxygen concentrators vs. tanks